inouiw/capacitor-native-google-one-tap-signin/README.md

 /**
  * Renders the sign-in button.
  * The returned promise will only resolve if successful.
+ * The returned promise is rejected for unrecoverable errors as 'unregistered_origin'
+ * for the web platform.
  * @param parentElementId
  * @param options
  * @param gsiButtonConfiguration Not all button configuration options are supported on android.